 - When Little Tooth structure remains as a result of decay or feature, crowns along with our advanced bonding agents allow us to restore the tooth back to full function.

-Like veneers, crowns are made of porcelain or zirconia and the materials have a wide variety of shades to match the neighboring teeth perfectly.
+Like Dental Veneers, crowns are made of porcelain or zirconia and the materials have a wide variety of shades to match the neighboring teeth perfectly.

 - As mentioned earlier, a veneer is considered to be less-invasive and therefore much of the existing tooth is retained during this process.

 - The porcelain used in the veneer can be made to match the exact color of your tooth enamel.
-Also, there are many solutions that veneers can provide because of their versatility.
+Also, there are many solutions that Dental Veneers Houston TX can provide because of their versatility.